emilyriehl/yoneda/src/hott/00-common.rzk.md

   := Σ (x : A) , B
 ```

-The following demonstrates the syntax for constructing terms in sigma types:
+The following demonstrates the syntax for constructing terms in Sigma types:

 ```rzk
 #def diagonal